emmajanedrews/base-template/_posts/2018-03-14-when-it-comes-to-repair-requests-clarity-is-key.md

 Once the buyer closes on the property, it means that they have accepted the property in its current condition, so it’s important for the buyer to ensure that they’re satisfied with the repairs that were made.

 We are strong at dealing with inspection negotiations because these types of issues come up in all sorts of ways.
 If you have any questions about this, feel free to give us a call anytime.
+We look forward to hearing from you.&nbsp;